 What Is the Purpose of Eliquis?
 How Does It Cause Internal Bleeding?

 For decades, warfarin — known by the brand name Coumadin — was the go-to blood thinner.
 While it works effectively, and doctors can easily reverse its blood-thinning effects if necessary, patients prescribed the drug must undergo regular blood tests.

 Because of the blood testing requirements, patients and doctors alike looked for an alternative for years.
-That is until drug companies introduced the new generation of blood thinners that include Eliquis, Xarelto, and other popular medications.
-The U.S. Food and Drug Administration approved these medications for reduction of the risk of stroke or cardiac events, or for patients at high risk of blood clots.
+The U.S. Food and Drug Administration approved these medications for the reduction of the risk of stroke or cardiac events, or for patients at high risk of blood clots.

 While patients who use these drugs do not need regular blood tests, they face increased risks for serious internal bleeding.
 This bleeding most commonly occurs in the gastrointestinal tract and brain, although other users report heavy vaginal bleeding or internal bleeding in the heart or lungs.

 The manufacturers of these medications do not deny that significant internal bleeding can occur.
 This could be an issue with any blood-thinning medication.
 They do argue, however, that the warnings included on the package and instructions are appropriate based on the nature and severity of this side effect.

 How Is This Similar to Other Blood Thinner Lawsuits?

 Eliquis is just the latest newer-generation blood thinner to face these allegations.

 What Is the Current Status of The Eliquis Internal Bleeding Lawsuits?